telegraph/engineering-culture/README.md

 ## We allow for Innovation and experimentation.

 Be Lean.
 Focus on value first.
 Make it safe to explore and align people to the customer.
-Use a “Spike & Stabilse” pattern where we deliver business value using the smallest increment, measure the effects and decided to pivot or preserve.
+Use a “Spike & Stabilise” pattern where we deliver business value using the smallest increment, measure the effects and decided to pivot or preserve.
 Then immediately pay down any tech debt if we’re on the right course.

 We re-conceptualise issues to discover practical solutions to hard problems.
 We challenge prevailing assumptions and suggest better approaches.